MicrosoftDocs/cpp-docs/docs/atl/reference/iaxwinhostwindow-interface.md

 This interface provides methods for manipulating a control and its host object.

 > [!IMPORTANT]
->  This class and its members cannot be used in applications that execute in the [!INCLUDE[wrt](../../atl/reference/includes/wrt_md.md)].
+>  This class and its members cannot be used in applications that execute in the Windows Runtime.

 ## Syntax